awsdocs/amazon-s3-developer-guide/doc_source/replication-config-for-kms-objects.md

             }
          },
          "Resource":[
-           "List of AWS KMS key IDs used to encrypt source objects."
+           "List of AWS KMS key ARNs used to encrypt source objects."
          ]
       },
       {